AMP Fest tickets available today

 ROGERS, Ark.
-(KFTA) — Tickets are now available for one of the biggest events at the Walmart AMP.
+(KNWA) — Tickets are now available for one of the biggest events at the Walmart AMP.

 General admission and VIP tickets are now available for beer, music and tech enthusiasts who don’t want to miss AMP Fest on Thursday, Oct.
 3 from 6 to 10 p.m. backstage at the Walmart AMP.